 University of Portsmouth: Our History exhibition Read more »

 The academic study of queer culture and lifestyles has become a popular field of study in several degree courses.
 We have a broad range of books about this subject in the University Library.
-For anyone who is interested I came …
+You can find more resources on diverse …

 Exploring queer cultures and lifestyles in the creative arts in Britain c1885-1967 Read more »